sigasi/sigasi_insights/README.md

 ## Hugo

 We are using markdown with [Hugo].
+Note that comments in content pages are _not_ stripped.

 * Install: [Hugo]
 * Build `hugo`